By Valerie Andrews

 Their plan is to help not just couples but whole communities.
 The reason we need to think broader, they say, is that we all fall short when dealing with strangers — the more different we are, the most uncomfortable we become.
 And the stakes are especially high when we interact with those from other social groups.

 Consider the case of Sandra Bland, an African-American woman who was pulled over for a minor traffic violation in 2015.
 Bland was driving home from Chicago to West Texas to take a job at her Alma Mater, Prairie View A&M when a white police officer pulled her over for failing to signal as she changed lanes.
 What happened next was captured on the patrol car’s dashcam.
-Writing in The New Yorker writer, Margaret Talbot says this encounter “has the quality of a nightmare because it starts off to routinely and goes so badly.”
+In The New Yorker, Margaret Talbot says this encounter “has the quality of a nightmare because it starts off to routinely and goes so badly.”
 Then she describes the dialogue that led to Bland’s arrest.

 In the months that followed, Bland became yet another example of the penalties of “driving while black,” and of a determined woman standing up for her rights.